3 days getaway in Ba Be, the largest lake in Vietnam

 This last day at Ba Be is certainly much awaited by hikers.
 Take your good shoes to indulge in a small trek in Ba Be national park, starting from Bo Lu towards Coc Toc, two small traditional villages little known to tourists.

-It’s really hard for the motorbike, the narrow tracks are practicable rather for walking.
+It’s difficult to pass by motorbike, the narrow tracks are much more suitable for walking.
 After half a day of walking, you will come across other Hmong mountain villages like Na Phai, Dan May, Nam Dai and Khau Pha.
 The inhabitants dressed in traditional clothes live by cultivating rice crops and corn in the fields.
 There are also some Hmong schools in the mountains.

 Access to these remote villages certainly requires some effort.
 You will, however, be rewarded on arrival because the rice terraces will amaze you.